cuMIP/ctImage/README.md

 ### The work flow

 - The **CreateBoneMask** function creates a binary mask for the CT image.
-- The **ResampleAndMaskImage** function resamples and masks the CT image to the correct size and normalize the intensity.
+- The **ResampleAndMaskImage** function resamples and masks the CT image to the correct size and normalizes the intensity.
 - The **getDevice** function specifies the device for the torch model.
 - The **getDevice** function specifies the device for the torch model.
 - The **adaptModel** and **adaptData** functions prepares the model and data for inference.